Sangun-Kang/romajip/README.md

     </picture
 </p>

-This is a library that converts Japanese text input into English letters
+This is a library that converts Japanese address input into English address

 ## Features